 Discover what you can learn from successful marketplaces on the example of the Alibaba B2B business model.

 1. Multi-vendor marketplace

 A multi-vendor marketplace gathers various vendors under the enterprise wing.
 Here, the enterprise is concerned with connecting selling partners with potential customers.
-A multi-vendor marketplace thus becomes a trustworthy destination, and operators can focus on delivering quality goods and services, thereby growing the marketplace.
+A multi-vendor online eCommerce website thus becomes a trustworthy destination, and operators can focus on delivering quality goods and services, thereby growing it.
 Operators monetize the marketplace with placement fees, memberships fees, transaction fees, paid vendor features, value-added services, and logistics-associated charges.

 New revenue streams